-Insulated Products Corporation (IPC) offers an environmentally-preferred product, PopupLiner, that is fully recyclable and built to thermally insulate the contents inside a container.
+Insulated Products Corporation (IPC) offers an environmentally-preferred product for paint shipping, PopupLiner, that is fully recyclable and built to thermally insulate the contents inside a container.
 In this paper, the PopupLiner insulated box liner is introduced and its performance is assessed in preventing the freezing of water-based paint under cold conditions.

 IPC’s Environmentally Preferred Solution: PopupLiner

 PopupLiner insulated box liners are IPC’s innovative, high-performance insulated shipping boxes, which can be used to protect paint and grout against freezing during transit.
 Each PopupLiner unit is composed of two three-panel, tri-fold liners for a six-sided carton.
 PopupLiner thermal box liners are made of polyurethane foam and a proprietary ultra-radiant barrier that effectively reduces the flux of heat throughout the liner.

 Learn how PopupLiner provides powerful temperature control to protect paint from freezing during shipment.